JosiahParry/josiahparry.github.io/_posts/2017-04-30-I-am-a-Superhero.md

 You could say my roommate and I are superheroes.
 We're constantly saving the world from impending doom.
 We have a few superpowers, but our two strongest are recycling and reusing.

-The other day in the face of rapidly increasing global temperatures and more frequent extreme weather events we were on our way to the local grocery store when we had a slip-up and forgot our conservationist equivalent to the batarang, our reusable canvas bag (thanks to [The New Yorker](https://subscribe.newyorker.com/subscribe/newyorker/109777?source=google_sem&gclid=CjwKEAjwlpbIBRCx4eT8l9W26igSJAAuQ_HGyzx5PbIhUEPn3nXvK3l57AHi3K5Rao4iys_BktFl-xoCDdfw_wcB)).
+The other day in the face of rapidly increasing global temperatures and more frequent extreme weather events, we were on our way to the local grocery store when we had a slip-up and forgot our conservationist equivalent to the batarang, our reusable canvas bag (thanks to [The New Yorker](https://subscribe.newyorker.com/subscribe/newyorker/109777?source=google_sem&gclid=CjwKEAjwlpbIBRCx4eT8l9W26igSJAAuQ_HGyzx5PbIhUEPn3nXvK3l57AHi3K5Rao4iys_BktFl-xoCDdfw_wcB)).

 <!--split-->

 "Bro!"
 I exclaimed.
 Tucker was startled and concerned.
 "We forgot our reusable bags.
 Should we go back and get them?"
 He sat there and thought for a second.
 He didn't want to drive back.
-His car's catalytic converter isn't working at full capacity and he was concerned about his emissions.
+His car's catalytic converter wasn't working at full capacity and he was concerned about his emissions.

 "Well," I said, "what would be worse?
-Us using plastic bags, or driving back just to get our reusable ones?"
+Us using plastic bags, or driving back home just to get our reusable ones?"
 We sat there googling various things for a while, but soon gave up and went about our shopping.
 After all of our purchases we used only three plastic grocery bags.

-This even has stuck with me and now, I am here to figure it out. *What would've been worse, driving back home to get our reusable bags, or using those three bags?* As the good empirical person I am I will use science (google) and R to solve this question.
+*What would've been worse, driving back home to get our reusable bags, or using those three bags?* As the empirical person I am, I used science (Google) and R to solve this question.

 ## Framing the Question
-In order to solve this problem, I wanted to operationalize my previous use of the word *"worse"*. *Worse* is going to be measured in carbon dioxide emissions.
+In order to solve this problem, I wanted to operationalize my previous use of the word *"worse"*. *Worse* was going to be measured in carbon dioxide emissions.
 I had a new research question.

 **Research Question:** *What would've made my carbon footprint smallest?
 Driving home to get our reusable bags, or using plastic grocery bags?*

 ## What do the data say?

 I started by evaluating the carbon footprint of my shopping bags.
 I first evaluated the carbon footprint of plastic.
-It turns out that the production and incernation of 1kg of plastic produces nearly 6kg of CO<sub>2</sub> ([1](http://timeforchange.org/plastic-bags-and-plastic-bottles-CO2-emissions)), and each plastic grocery bag weights 5.5kg ([2](https://alumni.stanford.edu/get/page/magazine/article/?article_id=30162)).
+It turns out that the production and incinernation of 1kg of plastic produces nearly 6kg of CO<sub>2</sub> ([1](http://timeforchange.org/plastic-bags-and-plastic-bottles-CO2-emissions)), and each plastic grocery bag weights 5.5kg ([2](https://alumni.stanford.edu/get/page/magazine/article/?article_id=30162)).
 This means the total footprint for a bag is the CO<sub>2</sub> per kg, multiplied by total mass (in kg) of a grocery bag.

 ```r